-On August 07 2020, the Issuer posted an invitation and materials for an Extraordinary General Meeting of Shareholders (EGMS) to be held on September 14 2021 from 10.00 am in Sofia-1766, 6 Panorama Sofia Str., Richhill Business Center, with the following agenda:
+On August 17 2022, the Issuer posted an invitation and materials for an Extraordinary General Meeting of Shareholders (EGMS) to be held on September 21 2022 from 10.00 am in Sofia-1766, 6 Panorama Sofia Str., Richhill Business Center, with the following agenda:

-- 1. Adoption of the 6-months financial statements for the first half of 2021; - 2.
-Making a decision under art.
+- 1. Adoption of the 6-months financial statements for the first half of 2022; - 2.
+Resolution as per art.
 41 para.
-2 of the Company's Articles of Association for the distribution of profit and payment of 6-month dividend on the basis of the adopted 6-months financial statements; - 3.
-Election of a registered auditor to perform an independent financial audit for 2021; - 4.
-Authorization of the Company's Managing board for concluding transactions from the scope of art.
-114, para.
-1, item 2 POSA; - 5.
-Amendments and supplements to the Remuneration Policy for the members of the Company's Supervisory and Managing Boards; - 6.
-Making a decision to provide the members of the Managing board with remuneration based on Company shares for 2021; - 7.
-Approval of a scheme for remuneration based on Company shares to the members of the Managing board for 2021.
+2 of the Company's Articles of Association upon the distribution of profit and payment of 6-month dividend on the basis of the adopted 6-months financial statements; - 3.
+Election of a registered auditor to perform an independent financial audit for 2022; - 4.
+Extension of the term of office of the current members of the Company's Supervisory Board; - 5.
+Determination of the remuneration and the amount of the management guarantee for the members of the Supervisory Board;